divolte/divolte-collector/docs/configuration.rst

 divolte.incoming_request_processor.discard_duplicates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :Description:
-  If this setting is true, events that are flagged as duplicate will be dropped from the stream, instead of processed further.
+  If this setting is true, events that are flagged as duplicate will be dropped from the stream, instead of being processed further.
 It is common not to drop the duplicate events, but instead include them for later analysis.
 :Default:
   false
 :Example: